Original source: Layer0

 3. Scroll down to the Field Data.
 Immediately, you will see whether or not your site passes or fails the Core Web Vitals assessment in the text above the bar charts.

 4. To assess the Core Web Vitals metrics, pay attention to the LCP, FID, and CLS measurements, still under field data.
-These are also marked by the blue bookmark symbol.
+The blue bookmark symbol also marks these.